The mandatory participation sees’ the acceleration of WA’s Banned Drinkers Register.

 Supporting positive health outcomes, The McGowan Government of Western Australia has announced their proposal to make the participation of The Banned Drinkers Register (BDR) mandatory for bottleshops in all three trial areas: the Goldfields, the Pilbara, and the Kimberley.

 “Drink driving and violent offences are significant contributors to alcohol-related harm.
-This consultation is about creating avenues for people convicted of these offences to be put on the BDR.
+This consultation is about creating avenues for people convicted of these offences to be put on the Banned Drinkers Register (BDR).
 Dr Buti said.

 “It will also look at providing another sentencing tool for magistrates in dealing with problem drinkers that frequent our courtrooms.”